Wheelchair Daddy: To the Wheelchair Dads Watching Their Kids Reach the Next Big Milestone

 READ POSTWheelchair Daddy: Accessibility in Technology Has Come a Long Way

-1 day ago • 1 min readAccessibility in Technology Has Come a Long Way Published on April 28, 2026 Accessibility in Technology Has Come a Long Way, and I see that progress every day.
+about 2 months ago • 1 min readAccessibility in Technology Has Come a Long Way Published on April 28, 2026 Accessibility in Technology Has Come a Long Way, and I see that progress every day.
 Voice assistants understand different speech patterns.
 Phones stabilize shaky hands.
 Predictive text finishes words before I type them.
 Built-in features help me stay organized, independent, and present as a dad.
 Compared to even 10 or 15 years ago, it’s a completely different landscape.
 However, while accessibility has improved...

 READ POSTWheelchair Daddy: Apple at 50: How Apple Accessibility Helps Me Capture Life as a Dad

-28 days ago • 1 min readApple at 50: How Apple Accessibility Helps Me Capture Life as a Dad Published on April 1, 2026 Happy Birthday, Apple!
+3 months ago • 1 min readApple at 50: How Apple Accessibility Helps Me Capture Life as a Dad Published on April 1, 2026 Happy Birthday, Apple!
 Apple at 50: How Apple Accessibility Helps Me Capture Life as a Dad isn’t just a milestone — it’s a reminder of how thoughtful design and built-in accessibility make everyday moments easier for me as a dad with cerebral palsy.
 On April 1st, the company that put an iPhone in nearly every pocket turns 50.
 But for me, this milestone is really about Apple accessibility — and how...

 READ POSTWheelchair Daddy: Adults with Cerebral Palsy: Awareness Isn’t Enough

-about 1 month ago • 1 min readAdults with Cerebral Palsy: Awareness Isn’t Enough Published on March 23, 2026 Every March, cerebral palsy gets its moment, complete with green ribbons, awareness posts, and inspirational quotes that somehow always involve mountains, sunsets, or a kid “overcoming” something.
+3 months ago • 1 min readAdults with Cerebral Palsy: Awareness Isn’t Enough Published on March 23, 2026 Every March, cerebral palsy gets its moment, complete with green ribbons, awareness posts, and inspirational quotes that somehow always involve mountains, sunsets, or a kid “overcoming” something.
 Hmm.. but aren’t we missing the adults with cerebral palsy in the room?
 And look—I’m not knocking awareness, because it does matter.
 However, after 55 years of living with cerebral palsy, I can tell you this with a...

 READ POST